 This is a general description of a school's duties and the student's rights when a student is homeless.
 Each situation is different.
-A student and her guardian will probably need legal help if the student’s problem enrolling or transferring cannot be resolved.
+A student and their guardian will probably need legal help if the student’s problem enrolling or transferring cannot be resolved.

 School age children who are homeless (or become homeless) have legal rights under a federal law called "The McKinney-Vento Act."
 The word homeless does not mean only someone who literally lives on the street.
 A homeless student includes:

-- an individual who lacks a fixed, regular and adequate nighttime residence;
+- an individual who lacks a fixed, regular, and adequate nighttime residence;

 - an individual who has a primary nighttime residence that is: